Supinic/supibot/docs/commands.md

 ### [`Command.checkAndExecute`](https://github.com/Supinic/supi-core/blob/master/classes/command.js)

-Useful for creators of new platform controllers.
+Useful for creators of new platforms.
 In short, this method will determine whether a command invocation exists, and if it does, it attempts to execute given command with provided arguments.
 It will also apply banphrases, string limits, cooldown and similar stuff.

-A platform controller must parse the message, determine if a command is present, and this method handles the rest.
+A platform must parse the message, determine if a command is present, and this method handles the rest.
-The controller must then send the reply based on the return value.
+It must then send the reply based on the return value.
 This can be different for each platform, hence why this level of abstraction exists.

 ### Command code API